vishweshhampali/Student-performance-prediction/README.md

 ---

 ## 🚀 Features
-- **Data Ingestion**: Reads student performance data and splits it into training and testing sets.
+- **Data Ingestion**: Reads student performance data, preprocesses it, and splits it into training and testing sets.
-- **Data Transformation**: Handles missing values, encodes categorical variables, and scales numerical data.
 - **Model Training**: Trains and evaluates multiple regression models (Random Forest, XGBoost, CatBoost, etc.).
 - **Prediction Pipeline**: Uses the trained model to predict student scores based on input features.
 - **Flask Web App**: Provides a simple UI to input student data and get predictions.